Tyler-42690/big_data_final_project/README.md

 Expected: charts render and filters work; charts/totals are populated from `/dataset/summary`.

-#### (Optional) Strict “all dashboard data from Neo4j” mode
+#### Strict “all dashboard data from Neo4j” mode

-If your rubric requires that even the dashboard *pairs list* comes from the Big Data system, set:
+If the *pairs list* should be required to come from neo4j, set:

 - `FLYWIRE_PAIRS_SOURCE=neo4j`